December 31, 2010

 Method:

-1. Combine the sugar and water in a small pot over medium heat, bring to a boil, stir well to dissolve the sugar for about 5 minutes.
-Reduce heat and simmer for another 7-10 minutes or until the mixture thickens to one cup .
-Remove from heat, add the rose water and set aside to cool.
+1. Combine the sugar and water in a small pot over medium heat, bring to a boil, and stir for about 5 minutes, or until the sugar dissolves.
+Reduce the heat and simmer for another 7-10 minutes or until the syrup thickens to one cup.
+Remove from heat, add the rosewater, and let cool. completely.

-2. In a bowl mix rice flour with powdered cardamom.
+2. In a bowl, mix rice flour with the powdered cardamom.
 Set aside.

-4. Add the vanilla extract and the flour.
-Gradually add in one cup of the sugar syrup and beat well with an electric mixer/hand mixer.
+4. Add the vanilla extract and the flour, then gradually add in one cup of the sugar syrup and beat well with an electric mixer/hand mixer.

-5. Place the dough in a container, cover with a plastic wrap and refrigerate for about six hours.
+5. Transfer the dough to a covered container and refrigerate for about 6 hours.

-6. Preheat the oven to 350 degrees Fahrenheit and line two baking sheets with parchment papers.
+6. Preheat the oven to 350 degrees Fahrenheit and line two baking sheets with parchment paper.

-7. Take a tablespoon of the dough, flatten into round shapes into palm of your hand and shape the surface with a cookie stamp or a teaspoon.
-Sprinkle some poppy seeds on top of each cookie.
-Place on the cookie sheet and put it in the middle rack of the oven.
+7. Take a tablespoon of the dough, flatten it into round shapes in the palm of your hand, and shape the surface with a cookie stamp or a teaspoon.
+Sprinkle with poppy seeds and arrange on the baking sheets.

 8. Bake for 12-15 minutes.
-Remove from the oven and gently place on the cooling racks.
+Remove from the oven and transfer gently to cooling racks.

 Enjoy!